CordyRobbe/CordyRobbe/README.md

 Hi!
-My name is Robbe Cordy
+My name is Robbe Cordy,
-Applied Computer Science/Artificial Intelligence student This Github page will be a dispaly of everything I've done so far and what I am currently working on.
+Applied Computer Science/Artificial Intelligence student This Github page will be a display of everything I've done so far and what I am currently working on.
 If you have any question don't hesitate to ask me!

 LinkedIn: